tiongjjyi/tp/docs/UserGuide.md

 * `sort s/tag` Sorts the student list by tag.
 Students with the GOOD tag are displayed at the top of the list.
 * `sort s/name` Sorts the student list by name in alphabetical order.

-**Command succeeds:** Success message shown, student successfully removed from database, change in GUI.
+**Command succeeds:** Success message shown, sorted student list is updated in the database, change in GUI.

 **Command failure:** Incorrect format results in an error message shown and the student list is not sorted.

 ### Finding a student : `find`

 Find a student **by a certain field** from the list of students you are overseeing in the selected course.

 **Format:** `find [n/NAME] [e/EMAIL] [t/TAG] [pq/QUESTION] [r/REMARK]`